Joseph-McClintock/NBA_Game_Predictions_Using_ML/README.md

 ## Things to change
 1. Rework entire elo system ✓
-2. Add end of season single game simulation	_
+2. Add end of season single game simulation	_ (Currently in progress as of 7/24/2022)